HimachalamP/CUDA_Programming/1_Threads_onGPU/README.md

-### The GOAL is here to run threads on different blocks with unique threadId.
+### The GOAL is to execute parallel threads on the GPU using CUDA kernels.

 ### CUDA C++ program tested on Google **colab** platform **T4 GPU**